Tospaa/chrome-jira-extension/README.md

 ## How to install?

 Clone the repo.
-Go to [Chrome extensions page](chrome://extensions/) and click "Load unpacked" button located at the top-left corner.
+Go to Chrome extensions page (chrome://extensions) and click "Load unpacked" button located at the top-left corner.
 Select the repo directory you've cloned earlier.
 The extension is ready to use.